Angold-4/OSDI/Chapters/Chapter1/2HS.md

 ![FMS](Sources/FMS.png)

-**These primitive control cards were the forerunners of modern job control languages and com- mand interpreters.**<br>
+**These primitive control cards were the forerunners of modern job control languages and command interpreters.**<br>
 <br>

 **Large second-generation computers were used mostly for scientific and engineering calculations, such as solving the partial differential equations that often occur in physics and engineering.
 They were largely programmed in FORTRAN and assembly language.
 Typical operating systems were FMS (the Fortran Monitor System) and IBSYS, IBM’s operating system for the 7094.**